AnnikaChauhan/react-dnd-dashboard/README.md

 ## Requirements

-- Must be able to disable drag and drop
+- Must be able to use and disable drag and drop

-## Additional Notes of things to try
+- Must be able to use and disable resizable
+- Different compact types available
+- Saveable
+- Can be used with our own custom components (e.g. MUI)

-- Make it responsive
+- Responsive